kirubarajan/blog/src/pages/posts/2021goals.md

 Most blog posts I've seen on goal-setting for 2021 are a list of normative statements for what to do within the following year.
 From running $X$ kilometers to learning a new programming language, there's nothing wrong in highlighting your aspirations.

-However, whenever I write a list like that on my blog, I find myself either being too ambitious or inadvertently value signalling.
+However, over the years whenever I wrote a list like that on my blog, I find myself either being too ambitious or inadvertently value signalling.
 So this year, I'm going to try something different: writing a list of things to *not do*.

 Let's call these **anti-goals**.